nkaluva9/ai-query-visualizer/README.md

 # AI Query Visualizer (KQL and SQL)

 ## Overview
-The **AI Query Visualizer** demo showcases how you can use OpenAI GPT-4 to convert user prompts into KQL queries and execute them against a Log Analytics workspace.
+The **AI Query Visualizer** demo showcases how you can use OpenAI GPT-4o to convert user prompts into KQL queries and execute them against a Log Analytics workspace.
 It also supports SQL (SQL API) queries, offering powerful query capabilities from a simple user prompt.
+The demo leverages a system description to set a meta prompt (persona) for the chat session.
+Make sure to adjust the system description fields based on your data source and expected output.
+For chart display, it should return at least two columns, with one column being numeric; otherwise, it will display the result in a grid format.
 ## How to Run This Sample

 ### How to Configure OpenAI Chat Application